Cheese Wiz

 You know how biscotti means “twice cooked” in Italian?
 Well, ricotta means “re-cooked.”
-And I never knew why until I decided to investigate this wonderful light cheese for you.
-Turns out it’s made from whey, the low-fat and nutritious liquid that is a by-product of cheese production (sheep or cow).
-Who knew?
-So any time you make a hard cheese, you can also make ricotta from what’s left over.
-I’ve actually looked at many recipes for ricotta, and they never mentioned this.
-They all called for making it with whole milk, some even adding cream, but this is not the traditional way and results in something quite a bit richer, albeit delicious, that is more along the lines of farmers cheese or fromage blanc.
-Splitting hairs, you may say.
+I never knew why until I decided to investigate this wonderful light cheese.
+We associate it with Italian cooking but it's also traditional around Hanukkah, used to stuff blintzes or in cheesecake.
+It turns turns out that ricotta is made from whey, the low-fat and nutritious liquid that is a by-product of cheese production.
+Once cheese is made from the curds, a second cooking of the whey results in ricotta.
+I’ve actually perused quite a few recipes for ricotta, and hardly any mention this.
+They all call for making it with whole milk, some even adding cream, but this is not the traditional way and results in something quite a bit richer, albeit delicious, that is more along the line of farmer's cheese or fromage blanc.
+Splitting hairs, you say.
 And you may be right.
-I doubt you’re going to have a bunch of whey around, so go ahead and make your rich and delicious ricotta from whole milk.
-(There’s a recipe below.
-It’s SO easy.)
-What I’m really writing about, though, is the incredible ricotta you can buy from Salvatore Brooklyn.
-They also have a smoked version that will make your toes curl under.
+If you're not making fresh cheese you probably won't have whey availalbe, so go ahead and make your rich and delicious ricotta from whole milk.
+(Try the recipe below.)
+Or buy the sinful version from Salvatore Brooklyn.
+They also have a smoked one that will make your toes curl under.

 This delicacy emerges from the kitchen of Lunetta in Boerum Hill, Brooklyn.
 Betsy Devine and Rachel Mark learned the craft in Tuscany from Salvatore Farina, who makes it for his wine bar in San Gimignano.
-Although his original recipe uses only whey, their version of it mixes in some local cow’s milk (aha!) and is curdled with lemon juice, then drained for a few hours.
-It has an extraordinary creaminess, with a hint of salt and acidity to enhance its sweetness.
-The smoked version is infused with just the right amount of deep, dark notes.
-Something else I could eat by the great heaping spoonful, if I were stoop so low.
+Although his original recipe uses only whey, their version of it mixes in local cow’s milk (aha!) and is curdled with lemon juice, then drained for a few hours.
+It has an extraordinary creaminess, with a hint of salt and acidity that enhance its sweetness.
+The smoked version is infused with deep, dark notes—something else I could eat by the great heaping spoonful, if I were to stoop so low.

 Spread on toast, drizzled with honey and sprinkled with toasted almonds